melowntech/workshop/reference/server/mapproxy/troubleshooting.rst

 Troubleshooting mapproxy
 ========================

 This section assumes you installed your mapproxy as a part of :ref:`VTS Backend <vts-backend>`.
-If not, actual paths or commands may differ
+If not, actual paths or commands may differ - e.g. if you are running mapproxy from command line instead of with init-script.

 Mapproxy log file
 -----------------